Saturday, June 19, 2021

 SCROLL DOWN TO ACCESS THE FREE PDF.

 This worksheet is for students but it is helpful for anyone who wants to learn to draw or practice.
-Sometimes a teacher or artist just needs a project to get things going and this drawing worksheet is perfect as an activity to get started.
+Sometimes a teacher or artist just needs a project to get things going and this drawing worksheet is perfect as an activity to start.

-When I created this worksheet I did it not expecting that anyone would exactly recreate the drawing as I did.
-I offer this lesson more like guidance.
-The student may begin with my design, and then modify it on their own.
+When I created this worksheet, I did not expect that anyone would recreate the drawing exactly as I did.
+I offer this lesson more as guidance.
+The student may begin with my design and then modify it on their own.

 PRINT THE WORKSHEET